nextdaymedia/cmp/docs/CMP-V1-TO-V2.md

 If the publisher has implemented the _cmp.stub.bundle.js_ script, the CMP is managed by NDM.
 NDM has bundled this script with the CMP implemented by [Quantcast](quantcast).

-Each CMP can add additional commands to the CMP API that are not defined by the TCF.
-The following sections describe how to refactor Quantcast specific commands to be compatible with v1 and v2.
+The following sections describe additional steps needed to make your code compatible with Quantcast's CMP v1 and v2.

 If the publisher has implemented the _cmp.stub.custom.bundle.js_ script, then the CMP is managed by the publisher and the following sections do not apply.

+### HTTP and HTTPS
+The Quantcast CMP v1 supports both the HTTP and HTTPS protocol.
+The Quantcast CMP v2, however, only supports the HTTPS protocol.
+Therefore, the publisher must:
+- support the HTTPS protocol
+- redirect HTTP requests to HTTPS

 ### The `getGooglePersonalization` command
 Quantcast v1 implements the command `getGooglePersonalization` to specifically handle consent given to Google.